 At the time of his death, he was the chair of the Canadian Association for Numismatic Education (CAFNE), which provides grants for numismatic education.

 Moore Numismatic Auctions opened for business in Toronto in July 1969.
 Moore’s first public auction was held in April 1977 at the Ontario Numismatic Association (ONA) Convention.

 Since 1977, Moore held about 130 auctions with two major auctions in Canada nearly every year.
 Altogether, more than $100 million worth of coins, tokens and banknotes crossed the auction block, reaching more than 25,000 collectors around the world.
 His highlight auctions include three sales for the Bank of Canada, for which he sold one of the most valuable collections ever offered in Canada.
 Over the decades, he set numerous world price records, including in 2010, when a 1910 Bank of Vancouver $5 note with a serial number reading “000001” realized $150,000.
 Altogether, the esteemed auction house conducted sales for the RCNA, ONA, CAND, Toronto International Coin Fair, Torex and many other numismatic clubs and associations.

-Johnson said Moore was one of the hobby’s foremost auctioneers.
+Moore was one of the hobby’s foremost auctioneers, Johnson added.

 “Some of the collections he brought together for auction were unparalleled over the last number of years.
 He’s been doing auctions since the 1970s.”

 Former RCNA President Bret Evans said Moore was “genuinely a great person to spend time with and had a lot of interests outside of numismatics,” adding the late numismatist was working on his Ph.D. in genetics before his death.